makersacademy/airport_challenge/README.md

 -------
 Used Rspec to TDD the features.

-First user story completed.
-The Airport lands a plane and confirms landing.
+First and second user stories are completed.
+The Airport gives instructions to land and take off to a plane and confirms status.
 The Plane has status of flying or landing.

 Task
 -----